Authorised self lay provider

-As an authorized self lay provider, all of our engineers at Versatile Utilities are WIAPS trained.
+As an authorised self lay provider, all of our engineers at Versatile Utilities are WIAPS trained.
 We will work around the clock and on weekends if necessary, to ensure your project is delivered within your allocated timeframes.
-We offer a complete turnkey solution and will take care of each detail including highway management, gas and electric.
+We offer a complete turnkey solution and will take care of each detail including highway management.

-Using a self lay provider such as Versatile Utilities is generally preferable because it may be possible to provide a time and money saving multi-utility option.
-Which in turn can provide much better co-ordination of infrastructure provision.
+Using a self lay provider such as Versatile Utilities is generally preferable because it may be possible to provide a time and money-saving option.
+Which in turn can provide much better coordination of infrastructure provision.

 Process for using a self lay provider

 The 9 step process for using a self lay provider is set out in stages below.
 Either the self-lay provider or the developer can manage the process.

 The water company must be contacted by either the developer or the self-lay provider so they can do a technical evaluation of the development.
 This will allow the water company to confirm its ability to supply the proposed development.
 The water company will also specify the point of connection for the project at this stage.